tonyambrus/unity-precompiler/README.md

 # unity-precompiler
 Takes all the asmdefs in a project, compiles them to dlls, and fixes up assets to point at the updated guid/fileIDs.
 Useful if you have lots of asmdefs and it's slowing down your iteration speed.

+## A Warning about Preprocessor Defines
+Please note that the compilation uses the supplied (optional) preprocessor defines.
+This means that you should avoid precompiling sections of code that express differently under different platforms (e.g. #if UNITY_WSA ... #else ... #endif).

+While we could emit multiple versions of dlls for different platforms, these dlls would (by definition) have different guids.
+However, assets can only point to a single guid.
+Therefore, general guidance is to factor out platform dependent code into single asmdefs, set the platform flags in the Asmdef inspector, and then precompile them.
+Likewise don't have #if UNITY_EDITOR expressions, instead separate them out into editor assemblies.

 ## Standard Usage
 You probably just want to run the "all", which combines all the stages.